September 28, 2018

 It looks at how likely they were to visit the Paradigm Change sites, compared to how likely people in the U.S. as a whole who speak English in the home were to visit the Paradigm Change sites.

-Following is the process by which the adjusted index scores were calculated.
+Following is the process by which the adjusted index scores were calculated for the 2017 map.

 1. Information from the 2010 U.S. Census was used to determine the percentage of people speaking English in the home for each state.